Birch Copse Primary School

 - 2.6: What additional staffing does the school provide from its own budget for children with SEND?

-We have LSAs who are trained to offer specific support such as for children requiring Speech and Language or Occupational Therapy input.
+We have LSAs who can offer specific support such as for children requiring Speech and Language or Occupational Therapy input.
 We have one Emotional Literacy Support Assistant (ELSA) who works with individuals and runs social skills and other groups as the need arises.
-We also have an HLTA who runs social skills groups and offers 1:1 support where appropriate.
-We have a Family School Support Worker (FSW) who works with both the children in school and families outside school.
+We also have two HLTAs who run social skills groups and offer 1:1 support where appropriate.
+We have a Family School Support Worker (FSSW) who works with both the children in school and families outside school.

 - 2.7: What specific intervention programmes does the school offer to children with SEND and are these delivered on a one to one basis or in small groups?

-Type / Title Intervention Type Catch Up Literacy One to one SNAP maths One to one Toe by Toe - Literacy One to one Precision Teaching One to one Structured Approach to Reading One to one Circle of Friends Small group Lego Therapy Sensory Circuits Small group Life skills
+Type / Title Intervention Type Catch Up Literacy One to one SNAP maths One to one Precision Teaching One to one Structured Approach to Reading One to one Circle of Friends Small group Lego Therapy Small group Sensory Circuits Small group Life skills One to one School inclusion Small group

 - 2.8: What resources and equipment does the school provide for children with SEND?